lat0s/GreenThumb/README.md

 Green Thumb is a simple plant monitoring system designed to help plant enthusiasts of all levels better understand and care for their plants.
 By using a Wio Seeed Terminal with MQTT and Grove Sensors, Green Thumb allows users to monitor their plants' temperature, soil moisture, and light conditions, providing care recommendations and notifications to help them provide the optimal conditions for their plants.

 ## Features
-* **Plant Database**: Discover a vast collection of plants with detailed information and accompanying images.
+* **Plant Database**: Discover a vast collection of plants with detailed information in reagrds to suggested care conditions they should be kept in and some plant specific recommendations for plant care.
-* **Reminder Notifications**: Never forget to water or care for your plants again.
-Set reminders on a regular schedule to keep your plants healthy.
-* **Care Recommendations**: Get personalized care recommendations for your plants based on their type and individual needs.
+* **Care Recommendations**: Get personalized care recommendations for your plants based on the specified environment you want them in compared to the real time enviroment they are in.
-* **Weather Monitoring**: Keep an eye on local weather conditions and adjust your care routine accordingly.
-* **Plant Monitoring**: Track your plants' growth and health with ease.
-Use the monitoring feature to ensure they're thriving.
+* **Plant Monitoring**: Track your plants' growth and health by tracking their growing conditions in real time.
 * **Dark Mode**: Enjoy a more comfortable viewing experience with the added option to switch to dark mode.
-* **Settings**: Customize the app's settings to suit your preferences and needs.
-* **Easy Navigation**: Navigate through the app's features with ease using the convenient menu or sidebar.
+* **Settings**: Take the control over your MQTT connection from inside the settings, get the access to our carefully created plant database, access our application tutorial, change the app theme and a quick link to email us about your queries and feeback of the app.
 * **Tutorial**: Learn how to use the app and care for your plants with a step-by-step tutorial.
-* **Animation**: Enjoy stunning visual effects when adding new plants to your collection.
 * **Contact Support**: Have a question or issue?
 Contact our support team for fast and friendly assistance.
 * **Feedback**: Share your thoughts and suggestions to help us improve the app and provide the best experience possible.